-The site concerns the corruption and lack of accountability which exist within the British signals intelligence agency GCHQ as well as other agencies.
+The site concerns the corruption and lack of accountability which exists within the British signals intelligence agency GCHQ, other agencies and the civil service more generally.
 Jock Kane, a former radio operator at the agency raised the issue of corruption within GCHQ in the 1970s.
 His allegations were investigated by the journalist Duncan Campbell and eventually a senior civil servant, Sir James Waddell was appointed by the then Prime Minister James Callaghan to investigate the matter.
-The experience of Jock Kane is outlined in the following video
+His experience is outlined in the following video

-It is inevitable that, when an organisation has no oversight, excessive secrecy and extensive powers as is the case with GCHQ, corruption will flourish.
+When an organization has no oversight, it is inevitable that excessive secrecy and extensive powers as is the case with GCHQ, corruption will flourish.
 In this respect, it is telling that whilst I have been creating this blog, I have been subject to Denial of Service attacks.

 The harassment which I experienced began whilst I was at Saint Catharine’s College, Cambridge under the auspices of GCHQ and other agencies.
 The college I should state is a place where individuals are awarded places in the hope or expectation that they will work for the intelligence services.